Tnaike/ts-pagination/README.md

 # ts-pagination

-## Simple reusable pagination for TypeScript React
+## Simple reusable pagination with TypeScript React

 In the project directory, you can run: